You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 release: Scene 3, attribute 01

 All ZEN30 switches can be updated via OTA firmware updates, here is how to do that.
-You can access all firmware files here after you register your product and create an account here.
-There are currently 3 different hardware versions (1.0, 2.0, and 3.0) of the product so you need to make sure to apply the correct firmware for your version.
+You can access all firmware files here.
+There are currently 4 different hardware versions (1.0, 2.0, 3.0, and 4.0) of the product so you need to make sure to apply the correct firmware for your version.
 Questions?
 Just reach out to our tech support team.

 Feedback